Cropsey’s Ode to Autumn

 The young Cropsey left his job in 1842 and exhibited a highly praised landscape at the National Academy of Design the following year.
 He took freelance architectural design work to support himself while making sketching trips to study nature for oil paintings.
 On one such trip to New Jersey’s Greenwood Lake, he met the woman he would later marry.

-After their marriage in May 1847, the young couple traveled to Europe for a lengthy sojourn, stopping in England, France, Switzerland, and spending a year amongst other expat artists in Rome.
+After their marriage in May 1847, the young couple traveled to Europe for a lengthy sojourn, stopping in England, France, and Switzerland, and spending a year among other expat artists in Rome.
 In Rome, Cropsey worked in a studio that had once been occupied by Thomas Cole.
 Cole’s work was a great influence on Cropsey in his early career.

 From 1856 to 1863, Cropsey lived in London with his family.
 He continued his education by studying English Romantic landscapes by the likes of J.M.W.
 Turner, whose command of atmospheric effects had a profound impact on him.
-In this period, Cropsey was highly successful.
+During this period, Cropsey was highly successful.
 He specialized in “transatlantic” pictures: American vistas commissioned by British patrons, as well as paintings of charming English sites for clients back in the United States.

 Autumn’s Allure

 In 1860, Cropsey painted what is arguably the masterpiece of his career, the monumental “Autumn – On the Hudson River.”
 He spent at least a year on the project.
 He created the panoramic picture in his London studio, painting it from memory.
-The grand scale of the work may have been inspired by Frederick Edwin Church’s paintings, specifically “Niagara.”
+The grand scale of the work may have been inspired by Frederic Edwin Church’s paintings, specifically “Niagara.”
 This picture had been exhibited in London a few years earlier to great fanfare.

 The time of Cropsey’s landscape is at about 3 p.m. on a warm, golden October day.
 It shows a southeast view from the west bank of the Hudson River and the flank of Storm King Mountain, which was a popular muse for members of the Hudson River School.
 An example of this is Thomas Cole’s “Storm King of the Hudson” from the 1820s.
 For a time, the mountain was known as Butter Hill, but in 1820 it was given a more dynamic name thanks to a poem by Nathaniel Parker Willis.
-He wrote, “When the white cloud-beard descends upon his breast in the morning … there is sure to be a rain-storm before night. … Should not STORM-KING, then, be his proper title?”
+He wrote: “When the white cloud-beard descends upon his breast in the morning … there is sure to be a rain-storm before night. … Should not STORM-KING, then, be his proper title?”

-"Storm King of the Hudson," circa 1825–1827, by Thomas Cole.
+"Storm King of the Hudson," circa 1825–27, by Thomas Cole.
 Oil on canvas; 23 inches by 31 1/4 inches.
 David Owsley Museum of Art, Muncie, Indiana.
 (Public Domain)

-"Storm King of the Hudson," circa 1825–1827, by Thomas Cole.
+"Storm King of the Hudson," circa 1825–27, by Thomas Cole.
 Oil on canvas; 23 inches by 31 1/4 inches.
 David Owsley Museum of Art, Muncie, Indiana.
 Public Domain

 Autumnal paintings were often symbolic of the decline, decay, and death of a year or a human life.
 However, Cropsey’s artwork took a different viewpoint.
 He depicted a harmonious balance between people and the natural world.
 A contemporaneous critic wrote that it shows “not the solemn wasting away of the year, but its joyful crowning festival.”
 The landscape is endowed with a spiritual quality that celebrates national pride in its abundant resources.